ToxicFrog/doom-mods/gzap/doc/faq.md

 ### World generation says "no more spots to place items"!

 This means the generator got into a state where it couldn't figure out where to place progression items in a way that keeps the game winnable.
 This is most likely to happen with newly generated logic files or ones with "basic" support, and can usually be resolved by retrying a few times.

-Setting the `level_order_bias` option too high can also cause this, as can turning off `start_with_keys`.

-Adding more levels to `starting_levels` or turning down `level_order_bias` will likely fix it.

-If it's happening on a tuned ("full" or "complete" support) logic file, or if happens *every* time, please report it.
+If it happens consistently, you have a few options for reducing constraints on the randomizer:
+- Adding more `starting_levels` will give it more places to put early items, as will turning on `start_with_keys` and `allow_secret_progress`
+- Turning down `level_order_bias`, `local_weapon_bias`, and `carryover_weapon_bias`
+  will let it move more items to later spheres (but also make the game harder)
+- Adding more categories to `included_item_categories` will give it more locations to put things at (but also add more filler to the item pool)

+You can also turn on `pretuning_mode` and play through the first few levels to generate a partial logic file, which in most wads will give it enough information about early-game item placement to get it unstuck even without `start_with_keys`.

 ### I got partway through a level and now I'm stuck!